alysesue/bookings-api/CODE_OF_CONDUCT.md

 - Targeted tests (e.g. Unit/Integration/Benchmark/External) should be placed in the `__tests__` folder at the lowest-common-directory level of what's being tested
 - Broader tests (e.g. Functional/Load) should be placed at the project root's `__tests__` folder
 - Tests that don't allow network/dependencies should have their dependencies mocked (e.g. database, agency APIs, message queues)
+- Consider using `nock` if you only need to mock API responses in an automated test (e.g. jest), but create a `/mock` controller if it's required in manual/UI testing
 - Complex tests are more costly to write and maintain, consider using the "lowest level" test possible to meet your testing goals
 - Reference project in `mol-auth-forwarder`